sidd-cr7/robust-signature-verification/README.md

 # Robust Signature Verification System

-A deep learning–based document authentication system that verifies genuine vs forged signatures and detects adversarial manipulation attempts to ensure secure verification.
+A deep learning–based document authentication system that verifies genuine vs forged signatures and detects adversarial manipulation attempts to ensure secure verification

 This project implements a robust AI pipeline using transfer learning (ResNet18), adversarial attack generation, and adversarial detection to build a security-focused signature verification framework.